 6. Stop, ask, listen... and listen well

-Employee feedback is essential for increasing employee productivity because it provides a way for management to listen to concerns that may be hindering production at any given time by individual workers at any company or business.
+Employee feedback is essential for increasing employee productivity because it allows management to listen to concerns hindering production at any given time by individual workers at any company or business.

 It also allows the staff to be heard and feel like they have an input on the decision-making process, and it helps team members feel valued.

-Employee productivity will increase when employee feedback is taken seriously by management and action is taken to help improve any identified problems that could be holding back increased levels of productivity in the workplace.
+Employee productivity will increase when management takes employee feedback seriously, and action is taken to help improve any identified problems that could be holding back increased workplace productivity levels.

 7. Longevity builds a happy home

-It can take months to get a new employee up to speed with their role and even years to reach the level of productivity of an experienced employee.
+It can take months to get a new employee up to speed with their role and even years to reach an experienced employee's productivity level.